 True to the spirit of Shackleton himself, we take calculated risks in supporting social entrepreneurs who demonstrate high potential and a vision to make a difference.
 They will have long-lasting, far-reaching projects with the potential to benefit disadvantaged young people in the UK.

 We provide assistance with practical aspects of starting up a social venture.
-This includes seed-funding and a year of support from a dedicated mentoring team, with expert advice on maximising impact and building a sustainable business model.
+This includes seed-funding and access to our Shackleton Leaders alumni network, so that we can give you the best chance of maximising impact and building a sustainable business model.

 To mark our 10th anniversary we designed a new logo.
 It features a reworking of one of the most iconic Shackleton images – the hauling of the lifeboat across the Weddell Sea.